therealironduck/ducktion-ts/docs/basics/configure.md

 });
 ```

-All options get merged with the default configuration, so you can omit parameters you don't want to change.
+Omitted options use their default values.
+Pass every non-default option on each call to `configure`.

 ## Default values